puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 This issue only affects PE 3.0 and later.

+### MCollective `server.cfg` File May Have Wrong Owner Permissions on Windows Agents

+In some cases, `server.cfg`, managed by the pe-mcollective module, may have file owner permissions set to "Administrator" instead of "Administrators", which will prevent MCollective from functioning correctly.
+If this happens, you will need to manually change the file permissions for this file.

+On Windows 2008 and 7 agents, you can locate this file at `C:\PROGRAMDATA\PuppetLabs\mcollective\etc\server.cfg`.

+On Windows 2003 agents, you can locate this file at `C:\Documents and Settings\All Users\My Application Data\mcollective\etc\server.cfg`.

 ### BEAST Attack Mitigation

 A known weakness in Apache HTTPD leaves it vulnerable to a man-in-the-middle attack known as the BEAST (Browser Exploit Against SSL/TLS) attack.
 The vulnerability exists because Apache HTTPD uses a FIPS compliant cipher suite that can be cracked via a brute force attack that can discover the decryption key.
 If FIPS compliance is not required for your infrastructure, we recommend you mitigate vulnerability to the BEAST attack by using a cipher suite that includes stronger ciphers.
 This can be done as follows: